 - The research surrounding the possible relationship between statin use and outcomes in knee osteoarthritis is limited.

 - This study examined 1,127 adults for 4 years who took statins.

 - What the researchers were looking for was how did statin use influence:

 - Radiographic osteoarthritis, (how did the knee look in MRI and scans over the 4 year period.
 Did the MRI/scans look worse?)

 - Symptomatic knee osteoarthritis (did the person in the study have new knee pain symptoms and was this matched by eroding conditions in the knee on MRI and scans?)

 - Overall, did the person’s knee pain get worse?

-- No matter what statin was used: Statin use was not associated with lower risk that the person’s pain would not worsen.
-Statins were not good pain medications.
+- No matter what statin was used: Statin use was not associated with a lower risk of worsening pain.
+In other words, statins were not good pain medications.

-- Atorvastatin (Lipitor) use was associated with a reduced risk of developing pain, whilst rosuvastatin (Crestor) lead to a higher risk of developing pain.
+- Atorvastatin (Lipitor) use was associated with a reduced risk of developing pain, whilst rosuvastatin (Crestor) leads to a higher risk of developing pain.

 From the researchers: “The effect of statins use on knee osteoarthritis outcomes remains unclear, although in our study those using statins for over five years and those using atorvastatin reported a significantly lower risk of developing knee pain.”

 - First, the Atorvastatin (Lipitor) user was associated with a reduced risk of developing pain AS COMPARED to (Crestor) which lead to a higher risk of developing pain.
 So the Atorvastatin produced less knee pain risk, but still a risk.